ihiverlet/create-sspcloud-training/formation.md

 https://datalab.sspcloud.fr/launcher/ide/jupyter-python?autoLaunch=true&name=python-initiation&init.personalInit=%C2%ABhttps://raw.githubusercontent.com/InseeFrLab/formation-python-initiation/main/utils/init_onyxia.sh%C2%BB&init.personalInitArgs=%C2%ABen%20fundamentals%20types-variables%C2%BB&security.allowlist.enabled=false

 This link automatically launches a **Jupyter Notebook** environment on the sspcloud and configures it with pre-installed libraries and scripts, thanks to the `init.personalInit` argument.
 Note : you can change it to Vscode if you prefer.

 - **Predefined Content**: The link includes initialization scripts that set up a predefined training module, in this case, "Python Fundamentals: Types and Variables".
 All learners will start with this exact configuration.
 - **No Setup Required**: This eliminates the common issues of dependency mismatches and local installation errors, so learners can jump directly into the material.

-## Add your Training course on the SSP Cloud platform
+## Publish Your Training Course in the Tutorials Section on the SSP Cloud Platform

 In order to add a tutorial on the [SSP Cloud dedicated place] (https://www.sspcloud.fr/formation) you can [submit a PR on github](https://github.dev/InseeFrLab/www.sspcloud.fr/blob/main/src/lib/getHelmDatasciencePackageCount.ts).